Baking · Breads

 Why is my soda bread heavy?

-Two usual culprits: kneading the dough (don't — mix just until it comes together) or old bicarbonate of soda.
+Two usual culprits: kneading the dough (don't — mix just until it comes together) or old baking soda.
 Work fast and get it into a hot oven straight away.